-I am a philosopher working at the intersection of practical and theoretical philosophy.
+I am a philosopher working at the intersection of theoretical and practical philosophy.
 I am especially interested in how we can make philosophical methods and tools fruitful for practical problems – but also in what we can learn from such practical applications on a theoretical level.

-My current research interests are in epistemology, particularly moral epistemology and social epistemology.
-I am also interested in the role of experts and expert knowledge vis-à-vis social and other values in a democratic society, which is something that I also explore outside of academia as a member of the swiss association Reatch.
+Additionally, I am interested in social-epistemological questions such as the role of experts and expert knowledge vis-à-vis social and other values in a democratic society.
+This is something that I also explore outside of academia as a member of the swiss association Reatch.

 You can click here to download my CV.

 Some other places on the web where you can find me: